 - Logical errors don't bother Python at all... they only bother you!

 - Examples of logical errors:

 - Using the wrong value for something

 currentYear = 2013

 - Doing steps in the wrong order

-- "Put the pan in the oven.
-Preheat the oven.
+- "Place pan in the oven.
+Preheat oven to 350.

-Pour the batter into the pan, spreading evenly."
+Pour batter into pan, spreading evenly."